pcafrica/advanced_programming_2023-2024/lectures/10/10-py_intro.md

 try:
     this_variable_does_not_exist
 except:
-    pass # do nothing
+    pass # Do nothing.
     print("You did something bad!
-But I won't raise an error.") # print something print("Another line")
+But I won't raise an error.") print("Another line")
 ```